GoPlasmatic/SwiftMTMessage/testing-plan.md

 Each scenario configuration should be complete and independent:

 - Define all required variables at the root level
-- Include all necessary fields for a valid message
+- Include all necessary fields for a valid message in the schema
-- Specify validation expectations
+- Encode scenario metadata in the filename or directory structure

 ### 2. Variable Usage Guidelines